Royz2123/RAID5/README.md

 1) Download and install Python2.7
 2) Download this repository on your machine (Windows coming soon)
 3) Download and install any modern browser
+4) Download and instal Cygwin64 (for Windows users)
 ```

 #### Browser Issues